Ouarzazate Morocco Travel Guide

 Morocco features three main mobile network providers: Maroc Telecom, Orange, and Inwi.
 All maintain good coverage in Ouarzazate and along major roads.

-Most accommodations feature free Wi-Wireless internet for visitors.
-Quality is not consistent from fast to slower connections.
+Most accommodations feature free Wi-Fi for guests.
+Quality varies from fast to slower connections.
 Many cafes and restaurants also include free Wi-Fi.

 The main post office (Poste Maroc) rests in the city center.
 You may send postcards and parcels from this location.